 Innovations in Aligning Teeth: The Inman Aligner

-Written by Consumer Guide to Dentistry Last modified on February 16, 2018
+Written by Ross Nash, DDS Last modified on March 21, 2018

 In today’s edition of ASK THE EXPERT, Dr. Nash answers a number of questions related to crowding of the front teeth, with a special focus on the Inman Aligner.